kilari-raja/CSV-anomaly-detector/README.md

 Description of the tool :

-	This tool is handy if you are working with a large csv file.
-Given such a file with thousands of lines it is a daunting task to go through each line and find out the anamolies, if any.
+	This tool is handy if you are working with a large csv file wherein scanning each line for anamolies is a daunting task.
 Even if the file is received from a reliable source it is always safe to verify the veracity of the file before proceeding further.

 	Each column has a title, all of which will be mentioned in the very first line of any csv file which we shall refer as "HEADER" throughout this page.

 	The tool takes a header-wise scanning approach.After scanning each Header, the dominant datatype is identified and any another datatype is assumed ("we are not concluding